mkv25-games/ascension/server/README.md

 ## Development

-For set up locally, clone the parent repo, and change into the `clients` folder, then run:
+For set up locally, clone the parent repo, and change into the `server` folder, then run:
 ```
 npm install
 ```